Prince Tarkten, a fable for those who are no longer children.

 – Seth Godin, Author

-Maybe you already have a shelf or a Kindle full of books on story structure.
-But maybe despite all those books, and despite your heartfelt desire to tell a good story, you don’t have a story that works.
+Are you a storyteller?
+If so, you probably already have a shelf or a Kindle full of books on story structure.
+But maybe despite all those books, and despite your heartfelt desire to tell a good story, you struggle to tell a story that works.

 It got off to a slow start, then a mediocre middle, and was on its way to grinding to the wrong end.
 To get unstuck, I needed a better understanding of what—at the plot level—makes a story work.